 Hosting a gluten-free dinner party?
 These crispy Parmesan smashed potatoes are my go-to side dish that never fails to impress.
 They’re naturally gluten-free, easy to prep ahead, and come out golden, cheesy, and packed with flavor.

-As someone who’s hosted dozens of gluten-free gatherings, I love recipes like this—simple, stunning, and crowd-approved by both gluten-free and gluten-full guests alike.
+As someone who’s hosted dozens of gluten-free gatherings, I love recipes like this that are simple, stunning, and crowd-approved by both gluten-free and gluten-full guests alike.
+The method is simple, just boil, smash, season, roast.
+The results are crispy on the outside, creamy in the middle, and the kind of side dish people ask for the recipe.

 Why You’ll Love this Recipe